 Border collies are a fragile balance of reactiveness and impulse control, drive and biddability, work ethic and loyalty, intensity and patience, athletic prowess and structural balance.– Rebecca (bordercollie.org)

 While this is true on the field, they may not be the most adaptable dogs at home.
 For instance, the BC does not do well in apartments for long periods of time.
-As such, these dogs need a great amount of physical exercise (around 1 to 2 hours a day), so a large backyard is ideal.
+They need a great amount of physical exercise (around 1 to 2 hours a day), so a large backyard is ideal.

-As you may have guessed, these dogs aren’t as “easy-going” as other breeds.
-In other words, these Border Collies are very sensitive dogs.
-They require positive reinforcement, and lots of it.
+And as you may have guessed, these dogs aren’t as “easy-going” as other breeds.
+Border Collies are very sensitive dogs, and they’ll require positive reinforcement – and lots of it.
 They love to be around people and have a hard time tolerating being alone.